bluebirz/bluebirz.github.io/_posts/2023-05-13-try-terraform-part-2.md

 }
 ```

 `type` and `default` are frequently used attributes.
 For other attributes.
-Please visit [the link](https://developer.hashicorp.com/terraform/language/values/variables) for more info.
+Please visit the link below for more info.

+{% include bbz_custom/link_preview.html url='<https://developer.hashicorp.com/terraform/language/values/variables>' %}

 ### Assign a value to a variable